playframework/playframework/documentation/manual/working/javaGuide/main/upload/JavaFileUpload.md

 The [`getRef()`](api/java/play/mvc/Http.MultipartFormData.FilePart.html#getRef\(\)) method gives you a reference to a [`TemporaryFile`](api/java/play/libs/Files.TemporaryFile.html).
 This is the default way Play handles file uploads.

+The filename in a multipart request is supplied by the client and must not be used as a path. [`getSanitizedFilename()`](api/java/play/mvc/Http.MultipartFormData.FilePart.html#getSanitizedFilename\(\)) removes directory components using both common separator characters.
+Its result remains untrusted: keep the destination directory under application control and validate allowed names, collisions, and overwrite behavior for your use case.

 And finally, add a `POST` route:

 @[application-upload-routes](code/javaguide.upload.fileupload.routes)